MRI Lab general

 Lab resources

-Information about our MRI scanner the Siemens Magneton Prisma 3T can be found here
+Information about our MRI scanner the Siemens Magnetom Prisma 3T can be found here

 We have the following kits available in the Lab: